-4 steps to creating a high-rise building maintenance schedule
+4 steps to creating a high-rise building maintenance plan

 All of this contributes to a more accurate budget for your community high-rise.
 By having an accurate list of repair costs and life spans of assets, your board members and management team are better prepared to anticipate and fund necessary capital projects.
 This also helps the property have an updated reserve study that details the maintenance and replacement schedule for the building’s assets.

-More importantly, a detailed building maintenance schedule will go a long way to significantly reduce the loss of services, such as shutting down an amenity for necessary repairs.
+More importantly, a detailed building maintenance plan will go a long way to significantly reduce the loss of services, such as shutting down an amenity for necessary repairs.

 With so many moving parts to keep track of in a robust high-rise community, it may seem a little daunting to imagine how to manage and implement a building maintenance schedule to cover your entire community.
 This is where a licensed professional team and knowledgeable property management company can really help.